 Geranium – Ancient legend tells us that the geranium first grew when the Prophet Mohammed hung his shirt on a mallow plant to dry in the sun.
 Mohammed was so pleased by how well the plant held his shirt up to the sun, he covered the plant with velvety red blossoms that filled the air with a fragrance.

-Iris – The Greek goddess Iris was the messenger of the gods and the keeper of the rainbow.
+Iris – The Greek goddess Iris was the messenger of the gods and the keeper of the rainbow (the Greek word for iris).
+She acted as the link between heaven and earth.
 Among her duties was that of leading the souls of dead women to the Elysian Fields.
 To help her along, the Greeks planted purple iris on the graves of women.

 Louis VII of France is said to have adopted the iris, or fleur-de-lis, as a symbol of the French monarchy after dreaming about a purple iris shortly before setting out on his ill-fated crusade.